Mongolia Tourism | History & Facts About Tourism in Mongolia

 To elevate the graph of trade and tourism in Mongolia, the government offers special tax exemption.
 The rage of tax exemption is up to 10 percent of the total investment amount for the construction of high-rated hotels and tourist complexes.

-Another favorable policy linked to business and tourism in Mongolia is the abolishment of Licenses for tourism business and all the services for expatriate visitors by agencies working for tourism in Mongolia are now exempt from VAT.
+Another favorable policy linked to business and tourism is the abolishment of Licenses for tourism business and all the services for expatriate visitors by agencies working for tours there are now exempt from VAT.
 There are no strict standards and regulations to start tourism activities in the country and no issues of dealing with bureaucracy for permissions and exercising control.

-All these policies have tripled the revenue generated by agencies for tourism in Mongolia and now the number of visitors is multiplying every year.
-By 2000 the number of visitors to Mongolia was less than 15 thousand.
+All these policies have tripled the revenue generated by agencies for Trips, vacation and now the number of visitors is multiplying every year.
+By 2000 the number of visitors was less than 15 thousand.
 Within ten years the number of visitors got tripled and in 2010 Mongolia hosted almost 45 thousand visitors.
-Last year, in 2018, 598 thousand people visited Mongolia.
+Last year, in 2018, 598 thousand people visited their.

-Tourism in Mongolia is well pattered to assure security and safety to all visitors.
-Ulaanbaatar, being the capital and biggest city receives all the visitors and Mongolia tourism companies to arrange facilities to travel outside the city.
+Trip in Mongolia is well pattered to assure security and safety to all visitors.
+Ulaanbaatar, being the capital and biggest city receives all the visitors and tourism companies to arrange facilities to travel outside the city.

 Tourism in Mongolia – Activities Offered:

 You can explore the vast Mongolian-Manchurian grassland and Gobi desert.
 There are numerous mountains known for their beauty.
-The rivers and lakes of Mongolia offer a handful of adventures.
+The rivers and lakes offer a handful of adventures.

-You can also go to museums to have a glimpse of past dynasties, royal lifestyle, centuries-old Mongolian culture, remains of Genghis army, etc. Winter Palace of the Bogd Khan, National Museum of Mongolia, Central Museum of Mongolia, The Fine Arts Zanabazaar Museum, Mongolian National Modern Art Gallery, Mongolian Military Museum, Mongol Costumes Museum, Memorial Museum of Victims of Political Persecution, Kharakhorum Museum, Hunting Museum and many more are here to fascinate you.
+You can also go to museums to have a glimpse of past dynasties, royal lifestyle, centuries-old culture, remains of Genghis army, etc. Winter Palace of the Bogd Khan, National Museum, Central Museum, The Fine Arts Zanabazaar Museum, Mongolian National Modern Art Gallery, Mongolian Military Museum, Mongol Costumes Museum, Memorial Museum of Victims of Political Persecution, Kharakhorum Museum, Hunting Museum and many more are here to fascinate you.

 FAQs about Mongolia tourism: